ibarraz5/ass3/udp/README.md

 	handled in the most recoverable and informative way possible.
 Good general error handling and output.
 Your client/server should not crash even when wrong things are written in the input field.

+## Running the example

+Running the build.gradle file on the individual folder "udp" can be done with:
+- cd udp/
+- `gradle runServer`
+- `gradle runClient`

 b) How to Run:
 	Step 1: open cli and navigate to "build.gradle" file path Step 2: gradle runServer [Optional -Pport=<custom port value>]